harrison-lh/breakout-game/README.md

 This project implements the game of Breakout.

-Name:
+Name: Harrison Huang

 ### Timeline

-Start Date:
+Start Date: 1/26/21

 Finish Date:

-Hours Spent:
+Hours Spent: 2+1+

 ### Resources Used